.

 ABOUT YOUR DESTINATION

-Earthwatch strongly recommends that travelers investigate their destination prior to departure.
-Familiarity with the destination’s entry/exit requirements, visas, local laws, and customs can go a long way to ensuring smooth travel.
+Earthwatch strongly recommends that travelers investigate their destination before departure.
+Familiarity with the destination’s entry/exit requirements, visas, local laws, and customs can ensure smooth travel.
 The U.S. Department of State's Traveler’s Checklist and Destination Guides are helpful resources.
-For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many useful tips and links.
+For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many helpful tips and links.

 COUNTRY AND PROJECT ENTRY REQUIREMENTS

-Entry visa requirements differ by country of origin, layover, and destination, and do change unexpectedly.
-For this reason, please confirm your visa requirements at the time of booking and, again, 90 days prior to travel.
-Please apply early for your visa (we recommend starting 6 months prior to the start of your expedition).
-Refunds will not be made for volunteers canceling due to not obtaining their visa in time to meet the team at the rendezvous.
-You can find up to date visa requirements at the following website: www.travisa.com.
+Entry visa requirements differ by country of origin, layover, and destination and do change unexpectedly.
+For this reason, please confirm your visa requirements at the time of booking and again 90 days before travel.
+Please apply early for your visa (we recommend starting six months before the start of your expedition).
+Refunds will not be made for volunteers who cancel due to not obtaining their visa in time to meet the team at the rendezvous.
+You can find up-to-date visa requirements at the following website: travisa.com.

 If a visa is required, participants should apply for a TOURIST visa.
 Please note that obtaining a visa can take weeks or even months.
-We strongly recommend using a visa agency, which can both expedite and simplify the process.
+We strongly recommend using a visa agency to expedite and simplify the process.

 Resources